neondatabase/website/content/docs/extensions/pg_embedding.md

 ```

 <Admonition type="note">
-HNSW indexes are created in memory and built on demand.
-If your compute suspends, expect the index to be rebuilt when the index is accessed again.
-The [Neon Pro](/docs/introduction/pro-plan) plan enables configuration of Neon's [Auto-suspension](/docs/manage/endpoints#auto-suspend-configuration) feature.
+HNSW indexes are created in memory.
+If your compute suspends, expect the index to be rebuilt on compute startup.
 By default, Neon suspends computes after 300 seconds (5 minutes) of inactivity.
+The [Neon Pro](/docs/introduction/pro-plan) plan enables configuring or disabling Neon's [Auto-suspension](/docs/manage/endpoints#auto-suspend-configuration) feature.
 </Admonition>

 ### HNSW index options